l2iterative/bonsai-sdk-php/README.md

 ## How to use

-We would soon add a comprehensive documentation for the PHP API.
-But it is designed to resemble the Bonsai Rust API here:
+The documentation can be found in the [docs](docs) folder.
+It is designed to resemble the Bonsai Rust API here:

 <p align="center">
 https://github.com/risc0/risc0/blob/main/bonsai/sdk/src/alpha.rs